Urinary Incontinence in Men

 Treatment other than surgery or medicine may be used to treat urinary incontinence.

-- Intermittent self-catheterization is done with a thin, flexible, hollow tube (catheter) that is inserted through the urethra into the bladder, allowing the urine to drain out.
+- Intermittent self-catheterization is done with a thin, flexible, hollow tube (catheter) that is inserted through the urethra into the bladder.
+This allows the urine to drain out.

-- Indwelling catheterization uses a catheter that remains in place continuously.
+- Indwelling catheterization uses a catheter that remains in place at all times.
 For more information, see the topic Care for an Indwelling Urinary Catheter.

 - Condom or Texas catheter uses a special condom that can be attached to a tube for short-term use.
 The condom, placed over the penis, keeps the tube in place.
 The tube allows the urine to drain out.